dragonfire535/xiao/README.md

 * **people-in-space:** Responds with the people currently in space.
 * **time:** Responds with the current time in a particular location.
 * **today-in-history:** Responds with an event that occurred today in history.
+* **us-election:** Responds with the odds of each canidate winning the presidential election, according to 538.

 ### Search: